 On January 1, 2021, AgPreference, ACA was merged into Farm Credit of Western Oklahoma, ACA.
-The merger successfully united two outstanding organizations and created a financial institution of greater capital, capacity, and human resources to serve agriculture and rural Oklahoma.
 The merged Association is conducting business under the name of Farm Credit of Western Oklahoma, ACA (Western Oklahoma) and is headquartered in Woodward, Oklahoma.
-John Grunewald is the President and Chief Executive Officer of Western Oklahoma.
 The merged Association encompasses the territories previously served by the separate Associations.
-See Note 1 for a list of counties served.
-For purposes of this management discussion and analysis, unless otherwise noted, references to "the Association" represents Farm Credit of Western Oklahoma, ACA from a current, historical and future perspective.
+For purposes of this management discussion and analysis, unless otherwise noted, references to "the Association" represents Farm Credit of Western Oklahoma, ACA from a current, historical, and future perspective.

-Beginning in 2021, our balance sheet, income statement, average balances and related percentages include the effects of the merger with AgPreference, ACA.
-Prior year results do not reflect the impact of the merger.
-Upon the closing of the merger, loans increased by \$244.9 million, assets increased by \$261.7 million, liabilities increased by \$213.0 million and shareholders' equity increased by \$48.7 million.
+Beginning in 2021, our balance sheet, income statement, average balances, and related percentages include the effects of the merger with AgPreference, ACA.
+Results prior to 2021 do not reflect the impact of this merger.
+Upon the closing of the merger, loans increased by \$244.9 million, assets increased by \$261.7 million, liabilities increased by \$213.0 million, and shareholders' equity increased by \$48.7 million.
 These amounts include adjustments to fair value, as required by accounting standards for business combinations.